Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Introduction

-An outline of this paper is as follows: first, we give a heuristic exposition of our construction.
-After reviewing relevant key concepts of category theory, we present a systematic construction of Hamiltonian models with nontrivial dual theories based on the formalism of MPO symmetries, and relate this construction to the bond-algebra approach to dualities.
-Finally, we present a selection of examples, including the Ising model away ($\mc D = \mathbb Z_2$) and at ($\mc D = \mathsf{Ising}$) criticality, the Heisenberg XXZ model with $\mc D = \mathsf{Ising}^\msf{op} \boxtimes \mathsf{Ising}$, and quantum IRF-vertex models with $\mc D = \mathsf{Rep}({\rm U}_q(\mathfrak{sl}_2))$.
-In the outlook, we also present first results into extending those ideas to higher dimensions.
+An outline of this paper is as follows: First, we give a heuristic exposition of our construction in Sec. \ref{SectionII}.
+After reviewing relevant key concepts of category theory, we present our systematic recipe for Hamiltonian models with non-trivial dual theories based on the formalism of MPO symmetries, and relate this construction to the bond-algebra approach to dualities.
+Finally, in Sec. \ref{Section III}, we illustrate our approach with dualities between distinct realizations of symmetries encoded into various fusion categories.
+Using our formalism, we present a new emergent duality of the $t$-$J_z$ chain model, as well as other emergent dualities in sections \ref{sec:RepS3}, \ref{Vertexmodel} and \ref{Haagerup}.
+Non-abelian dualities, extensions, bulk-boundary correspondence and future work on higher spatial dimensions are discussed in Sec. \ref{Section IV}.